 The Norfolk Enterprise Festival has been organised by a group of local entrepreneurs, for local entrepreneurs.
 The idea for the Norfolk Enterprise Festival was developed by George Freeman MP and Mark Lapping, along with a group of other founding members from the Norfolk business community, to find a creative and fun way to showcase Norfolk as a powerhouse of entrepreneurial activity and demonstrate the vibrant entrepreneurial spirit the county has to offer.
-The festival will provide the opportunity for businesses and entrepreneurs to learn from one another, provide business support, and advice to take that next step.
+The festival provides the opportunity for businesses and entrepreneurs to learn from one another, provide business support, and advice to take that next step.

 George Freeman was first elected to Parliament for Mid Norfolk in May 2010 after a 15 year career in bioscience venture capital.
 He spent most of his career in and around the Cambridge cluster supporting high tech growth businesses.
 For the seven years prior to being elected, he was Founder and Chairman of the specialist translational medicine consultancy 4D Biomedical Ltd. Prior to that he was CEO of Cambridge start-up Amedis Pharmaceuticals, and before that the Director of Early Stage Ventures at Merlin Biosciences.